Transcranial Functional Ultrasound Imaging

 Details

-Transcranial functional ultrasound (fUS) imaging leverages ultrafast plane‐wave emissions and Power Doppler processing to map cerebral blood volume (CBV) changes that correlate with neuronal activity.
-By emitting plane waves at pulse repetition frequencies of several kilohertz and coherently compounding backscattered echoes, fUS achieves high spatial resolution (~100–300 μm) and temporal resolution (10–100 ms) not attainable with conventional ultrasound.
+Transcranial functional ultrasound (fUS) imaging leverages ultrafast plane‐wave emissions and Power Doppler processing to map cerebral blood volume (CBV) changes linked to neuronal activity.
+By emitting plane waves at pulse repetition frequencies of several kilohertz and coherently compounding backscattered echoes, fUS can achieve high spatial resolution and temporal resolution.

 Key equations: